Where Amcache.hve is located on disk (and how to collect it)

 value: 'C:\Windows\AppCompat\Programs\Amcache.hve*'

-The trailing * in the glob is intentional — it matches the hive and both transaction logs in one pass.
+The trailing * is intentional.
+It matches the hive and both transaction logs in one pass.
 The artifact downloads AmcacheParser if needed, runs it server-side, and uploads the CSV output.
-Pair it with a hunt to run across thousands of endpoints on a schedule.
+Pair with a hunt for thousands of endpoints on a schedule.

 Common collection mistakes#

-1. Copying only Amcache.hve without the .LOG1 / .LOG2 files.
+1. Copying only Amcache.hve without .LOG1 / .LOG2.
 Silently drops the most recent writes.
-Always copy all three.
+Always all three.

 2. Reading the live hive in place.
-Sometimes works, sometimes produces a parse error, sometimes produces a plausible-looking but wrong parse.
+Sometimes works, sometimes errors, sometimes produces a plausible-looking but wrong parse.
 Always copy first.

-3. Forgetting Volume Shadow Copies in a tampering investigation.
-The live hive may have been wiped; the shadow copies preserve history.
+3. Forgetting Volume Shadow Copies in tampering cases.
+The live hive may have been wiped.
+Shadows preserve history.

-4. Hashing the hive after parsing.
-Hash before parsing too, so you can prove the parsing did not modify it.
+4. Hashing only after parsing.
+Hash before too, so you can prove the parse did not modify the file.

 5. Not preserving timestamps on collected copies.
-Use Copy-Item -Force (which preserves) or robocopy with /COPY:DAT.
-The original LastWriteTime of the hive file is itself useful evidence.
+Use Copy-Item -Force (preserves) or robocopy with /COPY:DAT.
+The original LastWriteTime on the hive is itself useful evidence.

 Related posts